SlapBot/GodkillerArmor/README.md

 # Usage
 * Run `python main.py` to call Avengers to save you.
 * Visit the avengers in the bar for cold beer.

+## Infinity Gauntlet

+Although if you're interested to die only you can reach out to: https://github.com/ArionMiles/InfinityGauntlet